Year at Utah: 5th/10th

 Hometown: Dayton, Minn.

-In his first three years, the Utes have tallied a 69-25-1 record, qualified into nationals every year—reaching the Super Six twice—won three regional titles and the 2017 Pac-12 Championship.
-MyKayla Skinner, a Farden recruit off the USA National Team, has won two NCAA individual titles and back-to-back regional and Pac-12 all-around titles in her first two seasons.
+With Farden sharing the program’s reins with Megan Marsden (who retired in April after 35 years), Utah qualified into the NCAA Championships all four years and reached the Super Six team final twice.
+The Utes also won three regional titles and the 2017 Pac-12 Championship.
+MyKayla Skinner, a Farden recruit off the USA National Team, won two NCAA individual championships, along with eight regional and seven Pac-12 titles during that time.

-Along with three NCAA individual titlists, Farden has coached 14 NCAA regional champions, 13 Pac-12 champions and 66 All-America performances.
-He has also coached three NCAA runner-up performances, with Dabritz placing second on bars at the 2013 NCAA Championship and Skinner finishing as the nation's all-around runner-up in 2017 and 2018.
+Along with NCAA individual champions Skinner and Dabritz, Farden’s gymnasts have won 16 NCAA regional titles, 15 Pac-12 championships and 77 All-America honors.
+He has also coached three NCAA runner-up performances, with Dabritz placing second on bars at the 2013 NCAA Championship and Skinner finishing as the nation’s all-around runner-up in 2017 and 2018.

 Award winners under Farden include 2016 Pac-12 Freshman of the Year Sabrina Schwab and 2016 Pac-12 Specialist of the Year Kassandra Lopez.
-Skinner owns conference records for career Gymnast of the Week awards (12), single-season Gymnast of the Week awards (7) and Freshman of the Week awards (6).
+Skinner owns conference records for career all-conference awards (16), career Gymnast of the Week awards (16), single-season Gymnast of the Week awards (7, tie) and Freshman of the Week awards (6).

-While Farden's signature event throughout his coaching career is the uneven bars, he has been involved in Utah's floor exercise routines since joining the staff—and as the co-head coach—makes the final lineup and coaching decisions on all four events.
-Including his time as a Ute assistant coach, when Utes won 13 All-America honors on bars and 13 on floor, Farden has coached 66 All-America individual event and all-around performances (NCAA and regular season.).
+While Farden’s signature event throughout his coaching career is the uneven bars, he has been involved in coaching and lineup decisions on all four events at Utah.
+Including his time as a Ute assistant coach, when Utes won 13 All-America honors on bars and 13 on floor, Farden has coached 77 All-America individual event and all-around performances (NCAA and regular season).

-The program has also excelled in the classroom, ranking second among the country's gymnastics teams in GPA in 2016 and eighth last year.
+The program has also excelled in the classroom, ranking second among the country’s gymnastics teams in GPA in 2016 and eighth last year.
 Utah was a recipient of the NCAA Public Recognition Award in 2017-18 for placing in the top 10 percent of all gymnastics teams in the Academic Progress Rate report.
-Two Utes made the prestigious CoSIDA Academic All-America team under Farden (Breanna Hughes and Kailah Delaney).
+Farden has coached two CoSIDA Academic All-Americans (Breanna Hughes and Kailah Delaney) and Shannon McNatt won an NCAA Elite 90 award in 2019 for accumulating the highest GPA of a team member participating at the site of the NCAA final.

-In 2007 with Farden as SEMO's head coach, the Redhawks recorded their most wins in a decade, finishing 17-9 overall.
+In 2007 with Farden as SEMO’s head coach, the Redhawks won their most meets in a decade, finishing 17-9 overall.
 In 2008, they climbed as high as No. 22 in the national polls and took fifth place at the NCAA Regionals.
 In his final season at SEMO in 2009, the Redhawks won the Midwest Independent Conference championship and finished with a 14-3 record.

 His SEMO teams won national academic championships in his last three seasons and his gymnasts earned 70 total scholastic All-America citations.
 He also spearheaded the fundraising for two major gymnastics renovation projects (the locker room and practice facility) before leaving for Arkansas.